jeelabs/esp-link/README.md

 is handy but sometimes not sufficient.
 Esp-link also prints the debug info to the UART where it is sometimes more convenient and sometimes less...
 For this reason three UART debug log modes are supported that can be set in the web UI (and the mode is saved in flash):
-- auto: the UART log starts enabled at boot and disables itself when esp-link associates with an AP.
+- auto: the UART log starts enabled at boot using uart0 and disables itself when esp-link associates with an AP.
 It re-enables itself if the association is lost.
 - off: the UART log is always off
+- on0: the UART log is always on using uart0
-- on: the UART log is always on
+- on1: the UART log is always on using uart1 (gpio2 pin)

-Note that even if the UART log is always off the bootloader prints to uart0 whenever the esp8266 comes out of reset.
+Note that even if the UART log is always off the ROM prints to uart0 whenever the esp8266 comes out of reset.
 This cannot be disabled.

 Outbound HTTP REST requests and MQTT client